tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/installing_sphinxse/compiling_mysql_51x_with_sphinxse.rst

-Compiling MySQL 5.1.x with SphinxSE
+Compiling MySQL 5.1.x with ManticoreSE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. in MySQL sources directory, create ``storage/sphinx`` directory in
-   and copy all files in ``mysqlse`` directory from Sphinx sources
+   and copy all files in ``mysqlse`` directory from Manticore sources
    there.
 Example:

    ::